joshuacreator/product_catalog_app/README.md

-# Product Catalog App - Pro A Flutter App for Product Management
+# Product Catalog App - A Flutter App for Product Management

 This is a simple Flutter app that allows users to create, view, edit, and delete products.
 Each product has a name, price, description, category, and an optional image.